+-Resolving grievances and addressing complaints from stakeholders related to share transfers, receipt of Annual Reports, non-receipt of declared dividends, issuance of duplicate certificates, general meetings, and more.

--Reviewing measures to facilitate shareholders in exercising voting rights effectively. -Evaluating adherence to service standards provided by the Registrar and Share Transfer Agent. dividend warrants, Annual Reports, and statutory notices by shareholders. -Monitoring measures implemented by management for the dematerialization of shares. transfers of unclaimed amounts to the Investor Education and Protection Fund. -Reviewing movements in the shareholding and ownership structures of the company. -Supervising the Investor Relations function.
+-Reviewing measures to facilitate shareholders in exercising voting rights effectively.

+-Evaluating adherence to service standards provided by the Registrar and Share Transfer Agent.

+-Assessing initiatives undertaken to minimize the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants, Annual Reports, and statutory notices by shareholders.

+-Monitoring measures implemented by management for the dematerialization of shares.

+-Overseeing compliance with statutory requirements pertaining to securities, including dividend payments and transfers of unclaimed amounts to the Investor Education and Protection Fund.

+- -Reviewing movements in the shareholding and ownership structures of the company. - -Supervising the Investor Relations function.

--Proposing and monitoring the implementation of various investor-friendly initiatives. -Conducting an annual review of the committee's charter and recommending any necessary changes to the Board for approval.
+-Proposing and monitoring the implementation of various investor-friendly initiatives.

+-Conducting an annual review of the committee's charter and recommending any necessary changes to the Board for approval.

--Annually confirming compliance with the committee's charter to the Board. duplicate certificates, rejection of demat requests, non-receipt of Annual Reports, etc.
+-Annually confirming compliance with the committee's charter to the Board.

+The Company received 596 complaints for various matters like non-receipt of share certificates, non-issue of duplicate certificates, rejection of demat requests, non-receipt of Annual Reports, etc.